 Story Massage for a Children’s Hospice

 During our Story Massage training days, we invite everyone to work together to adapt or create a massage story.
-As you can see from the video below, Barbara had a creative time working alongside Rosemary Barrett to write a story massage to welcome children and families into the new environment of a children’s hospice.
+As you can see from the video below, Barbara had a creative time working alongside Rosemary Barrett to write a massage story to welcome children and families into the new environment of a children’s hospice.

 More about Story Massage